acorbin3/Math-Project/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Source Code traceable to low-level requirements
 - [ ] Source Code accurate and consistent
 - [ ] Output of software integration process is complete and correct
-- [ ] Executable Object Code complies with high-level requirements
-- [ ] Executable Object Code is robust with high-level requirements
-- [ ] Executable Object Code complies with low-level requirements
-- [ ] Executable Object Code is robust with low-level requirements
-- [ ] Executable Object Code is compatible with target computer
 ## Test Cases
 ## Test Procedures
 - [ ] Test procedures are correct